Loperamide, 2 mg capsules 10 pcs

 Interaction

 According to preclinical studies, loperamide is a substrate of P-glycoprotein.
-When concomitant use of loperamide (single dose of 16 mg) and quinidine or ritonavir, which are P-glycoprotein inhibitors, plasma concentrations of loperamide increased by 2-3 times.
-The clinical significance of the described pharmacokinetic interaction with P-glycoprotein inhibitors when using loperamide at the recommended doses is unknown.
+With the simultaneous use of loperamide (single dose of 16 mg) and quinidine or ritonavir, which are P-glycoprotein inhibitors, the concentration of loperamide in the blood plasma increased 2-3 times.
+The clinical significance of the described pharmacokinetic interaction with P-glycoprotein inhibitors when loperamide is used at recommended doses is unknown.

-The simultaneous use of loperamide (single dose of 4 mg) and itraconazole, an inhibitor of CYP3A4 isoenzyme and P-glycoprotein, resulted in an increase of loperamide concentration in blood plasma by 3-4 times.
-In the same study, use of the CYP2C8 isoenzyme inhibitor, gemfibrozil, resulted in an increase in plasma concentrations of loperamide by approximately 2-fold.
-When using a combination of itraconazole and gemfibrozil, the peak plasma concentration of loperamide increased 4-fold and the total concentration increased 13-fold.
-This increase was not related to the effect on the CNS, as assessed by psychomotor tests (i.e., subjective assessment of drowsiness and the numeric symbol replacement test).
-Concomitant use of loperamide (single dose of 16 mg) and ketoconazole, an inhibitor of CYP3A4 isoenzyme and P-glycoprotein, resulted in a fivefold increase in plasma loperamide concentration.
-This increase was not associated with an increase in pharmacodynamic action as assessed by pupil size.
+The simultaneous use of loperamide (single dose of 4 mg) and itraconazole, an inhibitor of the CYP3A4 isoenzyme and P-glycoprotein, led to an increase in the concentration of loperamide in the blood plasma by 3-4 times.
+In the same study, the use of the CYP2C8 isoenzyme inhibitor, gemfibrozil, led to an approximately 2-fold increase in plasma concentrations of loperamide.
+When using a combination of itraconazole and gemfibrozil, the peak plasma concentration of loperamide increased by 4 times and the total concentration by 13 times.
+This increase was not associated with CNS effects as assessed by psychomotor tests (i.e., subjective sleepiness rating and digit substitution test).
+The simultaneous use of loperamide (single dose of 16 mg) and ketoconazole, an inhibitor of the CYP3A4 isoenzyme and P-glycoprotein, led to a fivefold increase in the concentration of loperamide in the blood plasma.
+This increase was not associated with an increase in pharmacodynamic effect assessed by pupil size.

-Concomitant oral administration of desmopressin resulted in a 3-fold increase in plasma desmopressin concentration, probably due to a slowing of gastrointestinal motility.
+With simultaneous oral administration of desmopressin, the concentration of desmopressin in the blood plasma increased 3-fold, probably due to a slowdown in gastrointestinal motility.

-It is expected that drugs with similar pharmacological properties may enhance the effects of loperamide, and drugs that increase the rate of gastrointestinal passage may decrease the effects of loperamide.
+It is expected that drugs with similar pharmacological properties may increase the effect of loperamide, and drugs that increase the rate of passage through the gastrointestinal tract may decrease the effect of loperamide.

 Overdose

-Symptoms: central nervous system depression (stupor, poor coordination, drowsiness, miosis, muscle hypertonus, respiratory depression), urinary retention, intestinal obstruction.
-Children may be more sensitive to the effects of loperamide on the CNS than adults.
+Symptoms: depression of the central nervous system (stupor, loss of coordination, drowsiness, miosis, muscle hypertonicity, respiratory depression), urinary retention, intestinal obstruction.
+Children may be more sensitive to the CNS effects of loperamide than adults.

-In patients with loperamide hydrochloride overdose, cardiac complications such as prolongation of the QT interval, development of torsade de pointes ventricular tachycardia, other serious ventricular arrhythmias, cardiac arrest, and syncope have been observed.
-Fatal cases have also been reported.
+Cardiac complications such as QT prolongation, torsade de pointes (TdP), other serious ventricular arrhythmias, cardiac arrest, and syncope have been reported in patients with loperamide hydrochloride overdose.
+Deaths have also been reported.

-Treatment: the antidote is naloxone; given that loperamide has a longer duration of action than naloxone, repeated administration of naloxone is possible.
-Medical observation for at least 48 hours is necessary.
+Treatment: antidote – naloxone; Given that the duration of action of loperamide is longer than that of naloxone, repeated administration of naloxone is possible.
+Medical supervision is required for at least 48 hours.

 ---|---|